 • The Good Turn – A blind man with a cane walks into the tracking pit.
 A Scout joins him, takes his arm, and leads him out.

 • Tired Scout – A Scout stumbles into the pit and sits down.
-Another Scout enters, picks him up, and carries him off.
+Another Scout enters, picks them up, and carries them off.

 – Method: The patrols study the tracks for five minutes, huddle, and then present their deduction verbally.
 The game leader does not indicate right or wrong, but rakes the pit and calls in the original track makers to repeat their actions.